-Some needs of the elderly may include the following:
+Needs of the elderly may include the following:

-- easy-to-care-for-housing that is easy accessible to shopping and entertainment - transportation for people who cannot or choose not to drive a car - health facilities that are readily available and focused upon the needs of the elderly - opportunities for the elderly to have interaction with people of various age groups - services for people who can no longer attend to all of their household chores but who choose to remain in their own homes
+- · easy-to-care-for-housing that is easily accessible to shopping and entertainment - transportation for people who cannot or choose not to drive a car - · health facilities that are readily available and focused upon the needs of the elderly - opportunities for interaction with people of various ages - services for people who can no longer attend to all of their household chores but who choose to remain in their own homes - opportunities for those who reside in institutions to become part of a broader community of people - intensive health care facilities for those who can no longer care for themselves - · recreational and entertainment facilities that meet the needs of elderly people

-- opportunities for the elderly who reside in institutions to become part of a broader community of people - intensive health care facilities for the elderly who can no longer care for themselves - recreational and entertainment facilities that meet the needs of elderly people - financial management assistance geared to the needs of elderly people - opportunities for elderly people to use their skills and expertise to better themselves and the community (Jorgensen & Henderson, 1990)
+- financial management assistance geared to the needs of the elderly - opportunities to use their skills and expertise to better themselves and the community (Jorgensen & Henderson, 1990)

-Personal well-being of the elderly may be related to a number of factors including good health; regular exercise; satisfying relationships with children, grandchildren, and friends; sound nutritional habits; adequate income and housing; satisfying marital relationships (Jorgensen & Henderson, 1990); control over one's physical environment (Work & Family Life, 1991); and personal feelings of self-worth or self-esteem (Zins, 1987a).
+Personal well-being of the elderly may be related to a number of factors including good health; regular exercise; satisfying relationships with children, grandchildren, and friends; sound nutritional habits; adequate income and housing; satisfying marital relationships (Jorgensen & Henderson, 1990); control over one's physical environment ("When Our Children . . .," 1991); and personal feelings of self-worth or self-esteem (Zins, 1987a).

-The way in which one's needs are met may determine one's lifestyle and the degree of satisfaction with one's way of living.
+The way in which needs are met may determine (ifestyle and the degree of satisfaction with one's way of living.

-In meeting physical needs of the elderly, it is important for the elderly to maintain a healthy diet which includes a decrease in calories while maintaining vitamin and mineral ntake and increasing the amount of fiber consumed.
-Eating alone and not having enough money for food are two causes of malnutrition among the elderly (Kentucky Department of Education, 1989).
+In meeting physical needs of the elderly, it is important for the elderly to maintain a healthy diet which includes decreasing calories while maintaining vitamin and mineral intake and increasing the amount of fiber consumed.
+Eating alone and not having enough money for food are two causes of mainutrition among the elderly (Prevention of Family Violence, 1989).
 Some physical decline is an inevitable part of the aging process.
-As much as 50% of physical debilitation can be blamed on physical inactivity ("Exercise Reverses ...," 1992).
-Professional literature on exercise suggests that even low levels of physical activity can lead to improvements in health and general well-being for the elderly including increased muscle strength, improved efficiency of heart and lungs, reduced bone loss, decreased feelings of isolation, increased mobility, improvements in feelings of self-esteem, and greater Independence ("Exercise Reverses ...," 1992).
+As much as 50% of physical debilitation can be blamed on physical inactivity ("Exercise Reverses . . .," 1992).
+Professional literature on exercise suggests that even low levels of physical activity can lead to improvements in health and general well-being for the elderly including increased muscle strength, improved efficiency of heart and lungs, reduced bone loss, decreased feelings of isolation, increased mobility, improvements in feelings of self-esteem, and greater independence ("Exercise Reverses . . .," 1992).

-In meeting emotional and social needs of the elderly, one may remember the elderly need to feel useful and needed.
+In meeting emotional and social needs of the elderly, remember that the elderly need to feel useful and needed.
 Specific and important responsibilities should be given to elderly family members.
 Interests inside and outside the home may keep an older person active, alert, and happy.
 All people need love and affection.
 Older people need opportunities to show thoughtfulness, consideration, and cheerfulness.
 Children and teens in the family could spend some time with the elderly to give a chance for young and old to develop love and respect for one another.
 The elderly need independence.

-They may appreciate a place for personal belongings, spending money, and privacy as a boost of dignity and selfesteern (Kentucky Department of Education, 1989).
+They may appreciate a place for personal belongings, spending money, and privacy as a boost of dignity and self-esteem